 For non-special needs adoptions, parents can claim the tax credit based on their qualified adoption expenses that have not been reimbursed by anyone else.
 If the expenses are less than $14,890, parents can only claim the amount of those expenses.
 If the expenses exceed $14,890, parents can only claim $14,890 per child.

-More specifics about the adoption tax credit can be obtained at the North American Council on Adoptable Children’s website:
+For more specifics about the adoption tax credit, visit the North American Council on Adoptable Children’s website.